Updating an enterprise’s security posture to include IoT considerations and a zero trust strategy is a process

 In Cradlepoint’s IoT security webinar, cybersecurity expert Dr. Chase Cunningham defined zero trust this way: “Zero Trust is strategically focused on addressing lateral threat movement within the infrastructure by leveraging micro-segmentation and granular enforcement, based on user context, data access controls, application security, and the device posture.”

 Zero trust is a process that no organization can glide through all at once.
 It takes commitment, diligence, and patient to address your zero trust needs one component at a time.

-One big part of zero trust is the idea that no devices inside or outside the network should be granted access until they are approved.
+One big part of a zero trust strategy is the idea that no devices inside or outside the network should be granted access until they are approved.
 Basically it means invitation first, authentication second — which is a key benefit of Cradlepoint’s NetCloud Perimeter (NCP) feature.
-NCP uses Software-Defined Perimeter (SD-P) technology to allow organizations to easily set up a perimeter-secured overlay network for IoT devices and data in just a few minutes.
+NCP uses Software-Defined Perimeter (SD-Perimeter) technology to allow organizations to easily set up a perimeter-secured overlay network for IoT devices and data in just a few minutes.

 These invitation-only, zero trust WANs leverage the public internet in a private IP space — totally obscured from other networks and web-borne attacks.

-Another key aspect of zero trust is automation, which helps alleviate the human error aspect of tedious network management while dramatically reducing the man-hours for your IT staff.
+Another key aspect of a zero trust strategy is automation, which helps alleviate the human error aspect of tedious network management while dramatically reducing the man-hours for your IT staff.
 Cradlepoint’s NetCloud Manager addresses this challenge by enabling organizations to remotely push updates and patches to all of the routers on the network in an instant through a single-pane-of-glass platform.